Jakey69/openhab/bundles/binding/org.openhab.binding.mochadx10/README.md

 X10 devices can be controlled by sending commands over the power-line or by sending RF commands.
 To explicitly specify the `transmitMethod` a value of `pl` for power-line or `rf` for radio frequency can be used.
 If `transmitMethod` is not specified it defaults to `pl`.

 X10 dimmer devices can use one the `dim/bright` commands or the `xdim` command to set the level of lighting.
 To explicitly specify the `dimMethod` of an X10 device, set it to `dim` for using the 'dim/bright' commands, or to `xdim` for using the `xdim` command.
-If `dimMethod` is not specified it defaults to `xdim`
+If `dimMethod` is not specified it defaults to `xdim`.
+Furthermore, it is also possible to specify the maximum number of dim levels to be used by the item.
+This is done by appending the `dimMethod` with ",<maximum number of dim levels>" (withouth the double quotes).

 ## Examples